-- Release date: Mid-to-late 2023
+- Release date: TBA, likely 2024

 - Cast: Walton Goggins, Ella Purnell, Kyle MacLachlan

 This won’t be the first gaming franchise turned into a TV adaptation and it certainly won’t be the last, but Fallout has held fast as one TV show that has been highly-anticipated and long-awaited by fans of the iconic series.
 Officially confirmed for Amazon Prime, not much is known about the show just yet.

-- Release date: TBC
+- Release date: TBC 2023/4

 - Cast: Kathryn Hahn, Patti LuPone, Miles Gutierrez-Riley